 But it is also important to know that within one Problem Framing workshop, your key-stakeholders can generate multiple Problem Statements thus multiple Design Sprints.
 Your team might end up with a backlog of Design Sprints.

 ✓ Identified gaps in their knowledge (assumptions vs facts)

 ✓ Decision-makers support and commitment

 No, Problem Framing can be used in any instance when your stakeholders need to make decisions, need to align with each other or there is no clarity around which problems or initiatives to pursue or prioritize.

-You want to learn more about this training?
+You want to learn more about this training or request a DEMO presentation with your key-stakeholders?
 Fill in the form and get in touch with one of our experts.